georgialoper/vanilla-extract-codemash-2023/pages/vanilla-extract/6_sprinklesFn.md

 then we can pass those props right on through to the object we're supplying our sprinkles fn

+em

-So now we have this component that has typed all it's props that can be passed from a parent component which will stay in sync with the styles we're creating atomic classes for in our sprinkles and these classes will be reused by any component that uses this sprinkles function
+So now we have this component. that has strongly typed all it's props that can be passed from a parent component. which will stay in sync with the styles we're creating atomic classes for in our sprinkles. and these classes will be reused by any component that uses this sprinkles function

 One thing that I'm not crazy about is now our component code is pretty tightly coupled to our styles implementation.
 What can be done about that?
 -->